shivanisyal09/have_fun_cafe_website/README.md

 ### Tailwind CSS: A utility-first CSS framework for rapid and responsive styling.

 ### JavaScript: For all interactive functionality, including menu rendering, cart management, and API calls.

-### Firebase: Utilized for user authentication and real-time data storage, ensuring persistent and secure user sessions.

 ## 🚀 Getting Started